-This route will be time-limited.
-The Board of the FICM will decide at a future Board meeting to close this transitional route of entry to Associate Membership.

-This application form is ONLY for use by Advanced Critical Care Practitioners (ACCPs) who are employed in the role of ACCP and:
+This application form is ONLY for use by Pharmacists who are employed in the role of Pharmacist and hold one of the following qualifications:

-(a) have satisfactorily completed Advanced Critical Care Practitioner training to a minimum of PG[D] level; and
+(a) have satisfactorily completed UKCPA Assessment to a minimum of Foundation level; or

-(b) have successfully completed an ACCP training programme with the National Competency Framework (2008) core and common competencies; and

-(c) are in career posts functioning as Advanced Critical Care Practitioners and wish their experience to be considered.
-Please read the Regulations in Appendix D before completing the form.
+(b) have successfully completed the Royal Pharmaceutical Society Faculty assessment to at least AS1 Level (with Critical Care as the primary clinical specialty); or

+(c) have completed Foundation-Level critical care pharmacy training programme (e.g. Midlands or Sheffield-based Critical Care Pharmacy Foundation-Level packages (or equivalent); or

+(d) have completed Critical Care MSc (e.g. Cardiff or Belfast University); or

+(e) have completed a documented assessment undertaken by an accredited (UKCPA or RPS Faculty member) advanced or consultant-level critical care pharmacist; or

+(f) have completed clinical pharmacy diploma with a significant (~3 months; ~10 credits) critical care component (e.g. University of Cardiff); or

+(g) three or more years of continuous critical care pharmacy practice (1 WTE pro-rata)

 The application form must be submitted electronically.
 Please complete in full using the electronic version of the document.
 Do not alter the format.
 Submit the form to contact@ficm.ac.uk.
 Large applications should be electronically zipped before sending.
 The submission will be acknowledged by return email.
 Hard copies will not be accepted.